 Tips and Stories

 We know growing up with EPP has its challenges.
 You may have to cover up and look different outside or may be stuck indoors on those hot sunny days but what’s important is to know that you aren’t alone out there.
 Many kids, just like you, are dealing with long days finding things to do to dodge the sun and ways to let loose at sun down.
-Here at Shadow Jumpers, we’ve developed a section for Kids to hear from people just like YOU!
+Here at Shadow Jumper, we’ve developed a section for Kids to hear from people just like YOU!
 Check back here soon to read some amazing testimonial stories from kids in our EPP community.
 EPP may be hard, but it’s something we continue to tackle together.

 - I wear an oversized hoodie – the hood covers the sides of my face.
 (Brady, age 12)